suncoast-devs/handbook/lessons/prework/prework.md

 ## Add Some Life With JavaScript

-JavaScript allows to create interactive and dynamic websites.
+JavaScript allows you to create interactive and dynamic websites.
 This is what brings our websites to life.
 This will also help us learn the fundamentals of how computers run lines of code.
 JavaScript runs on the client side, which means the users computer.
 Every website that you have visited, uses JavaScript in some